 for travel to conferences to present their research results.
 Faculty advisers should

 contact the office of the Associate Dean for Academic Affairs within Statler College

 to obtain more information.

 WVU Office of Undergraduate Research Travel Support Request

 OUR offers limited travel support for WVU undergraduates to offset costs (registration fees & travel-related expenses) associated with attendance and presentation (oral or poster) of undergraduate research results at discipline-specific regional and national conferences and workshops.
 Travel support will be distributed on a case-by-case competitive basis by OUR.
-Undergraduates who plan to attend the same conference to present the same research/creative work (as co-authors) should submit their travel support requests at the same time referencing each other as co-authors.
+Undergraduates who plan to attend the same conference to present the same research/creative work (as co-authors) should submit their travel support requests TOGETHER and at the same time referencing each other as co-authors.
 Some limitations may apply.
 At this time, support is limited to $500/year for one activity per year and support requests should be submitted a minimum of three weeks prior to the start of the activity for which travel funding is being sought.
 A realistic budget, cover letter, and faculty recommendation must accompany the travel support application.